xwmx/nb/README.md

 If the page has been removed, `nb` can check the [Internet Archive Wayback Machine](https://archive.org/web/) for an archived copy.

+`nb show` and `nb edit` can also be used to view and edit bookmark files, which include the cached page converted to Markdown. `nb show <id> --render` displays the bookmark file converted to HTML in the terminal web browser, including all bookmark fields and the cached page content, providing a cleaned-up, distraction-free, locally-served view of the page content along with all of your notes.

 ##### Shortcut Aliases: `o` and `p`

 `open` and `peek` can also be used with the shortcut aliases `o` and